samuvarga/var_n7k_beadando/README.md

 # `var_n7k_beadando` package
 ROS 2 python package.  [![Static Badge](https://img.shields.io/badge/ROS_2-Humble-34aec5)](https://docs.ros.org/en/humble/)

+A package egy node-ból áll, amely a turtlesim szimulátorban képes egy céltábla kirajzolására.
+Megvalósítás ROS 2 Humble alatt.

+This package consists of one node.
+The aim of the node is to draw an archery target in the turtlesim simulator.
+This package builds in ROS 2 Humble.
 ## Packages and build

 It is assumed that the workspace is `~/ros2_ws/`.